dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 Since we've been using Atom so far there is a nice plugin to help visualize this a little better. *Atom -> Preferences -> Install -> search* for merge-conflicts
 ![merge-conflict](imgs/merge-conflicts.gif)

-Once you have your conflict file the way you want it — ie. fixed and without any more of the conflict markers...
+Once you have your conflict file the way you want it — ie. fixed and without any more of the conflict markers... all you have to do to continue is:
+* Save your file in Atom
+* Commit the change in Gitapp
+* And sync!

-- All you have to do to continue is:  `git add thefixedfile` which indicates to git that you have resolved the conflict.
+`git add thefixedfile` which indicates to git that you have resolved the conflict.
 Then `git commit` with no options will complete the merge and automatically create a commit message.

 ### 7) Push Your Commits
 **What this does:** Now that you've resolved any conflicts you're ready to push your local changes to the remote repository!